 Recommended Essential Oil Diffuser: VicTsing 300 mL Cool Mist (Wood Grain Style)

 Rashes are an inflammatory response to allergies, so it makes sense to treat these with a topical anti-inflammatory oil.
-Similar to how we would treat hives, if your rash is severe be sure to seek immediate medical attention.
+Similar to how we would treat hives if your rash is severe be sure to seek immediate medical attention.
 If you experience a mild rash or eczema as an allergy symptom, try out some soothing essential oils mixed with a carrier oil.

-Precautions to Take When Using Essential Oils for Allergies
+Precautions for Using Essential Oils for Allergies

 As with anything, you should always be cautious when trying new essential oils.
 Many people experience positive results when using essential oils for allergies, but there are individuals who are affected differently than others.